-The training program will serve over 150 individuals over the course of 24 months beginning in October 2017.
-The project outcomes of increasing employability, improving employment rates, and reducing recidivism will be further supported by case management and comprehensive job search and placement assistance.
-The Berks County Workforce Development Board and PA CareerLink Berks County will assist BCPS in the development of relationships with potential employers in the construction trades.
+The project outcomes of increasing employability, improving employment rates, and reducing recidivism are further supported by case management, mentoring, and comprehensive job search and placement assistance.
+The Berks County Workforce Development Board and PA CareerLink Berks County assisted BCPS in the development of relationships with employers in the construction trades.
 Dan Fogarty, Chief Operating Officer of the Workforce Development Board (WDB) stated, “While assisting Berks County residents who have been incarcerated to better reintegrate into our communities is the right thing to do, we at the Berks County WDB also understand that many of our local construction employers need talented workers now and into the future.
 In fact, the WDB has identified our local construction industry as a priority area of focus due to current and ongoing projected shortages of skilled workers.
 This project fits with our efforts to support the construction industry’s progress toward sustainable growth in employment and output.”

 This training is not only an investment in the success of participants, but is also an investment in our community.
 R3 allows returning citizens to give back to the community while obtaining marketable skills.
 BCPS and our partners in this initiative are committed to not only rebuilding lives, but also rebuilding some of Reading’s most blighted neighborhoods.